neondatabase/website/content/docs/reference/glossary.md

 ### Connection string

-A string containing details for connecting to a Neon project branch.
+A string containing details for connecting to a Neon database.
 The details include a user name (role), compute endpoint hostname, and database name; for example:

 ```terminal
 postgres://casey@ep-polished-water-579720.us-east-2.aws.neon.tech/neondb